CORRECTED-U.S., Libya agree to work closely in embassy attack probe

-WASHINGTON, Sept 13 (Reuters) - President Barack Obama and Libyan President Mohammed Magarief spoke on Wednesday evening, agreeing to investigate the attacks on the U.S. consulate in Benghazi, according to the White House.
+WASHINGTON, Sept 13 (Reuters) - President Barack Obama and Libyan leader Mohammed Magarief spoke on Wednesday evening, agreeing to investigate the attacks on the U.S. consulate in Benghazi, according to the White House.

 “The (U.S.) President made it clear that we must work together to do whatever is necessary to identify the perpetrators of this attack and bring them to justice.
 The two presidents agreed to work closely over the course of this investigation,” the White House said in a statement.